shadxx7/infusion-live-tutorial/README.md

 # Instructions on how to launch the mockup

-- Install Node and npm for you computer [here](https://nodejs.org/en/)
+- Install Node and npm for your computer [here](https://nodejs.org/en/)

 - Enter the following commands in a terminal (bash/cmd/powershell etc.) :